Search

 Betsy King was a member of Furman’s 1976 NCAA Championship team.

-Shut out in 1994 for the first time in 10 seasons, King came back in 1995 with a final-round 67 at ShopRite to qualify for the LPGA Hall.
-When she won the Dinah in 1997, it served as testimony of her perseverance.
-It was her third Dinah Shore, matching Amy Alcott’s record, and her sixth major championship, tying her for the seventh on the LPGA’s all-time list with Kathy Whitworth and Karrie Webb and two of her more immediate contemporaries, Patty Sheehan and Pat Bradley.
+Shut out in 1994 for the first time in 10 seasons, King came back in 1995 with a final-round 67 at ShopRite to qualify for the LPGA Hall of Fame.
+When she won the Dinah Shore in 1997, it served as testimony of her perseverance.
+It was her third Dinah Shore, matching Amy Alcott’s record, and her sixth overall Major Championship.
 “My faith gives me perspective,” King says.
 “Scripture tells you to forget what is behind and press toward what is ahead, toward the goal to win the prize.
 The hardest thing is to forget what is behind.
 I use my faith as my sports psychologist.
 Why not get it from the guy who knows everything?”

 • About Us